Justin-Tang-jx/init-Newcomer-SG/README.md

 1. Have ruby 2.5.1 installed with RVM
 2. MongoDB (can use docker image if you do not want to persist data)

-Or to use docker, refer to [readme here] (https://github.com/coverwallet/aon-quotes)
+Or to use docker, refer to [readme here](https://github.com/coverwallet/aon-quotes)

+---

+*FE quickstart local requirements*:

 ## Development cycle